aplteam/MarkAPL/MarkAPL_for_Programmers.md

 This: FOO is the result.
 ~~~

-The main purpose of this feature is to either inject simple text or one or more HTML blocks.
+The purpose of this feature is to either inject simple text or one or more HTML blocks.

 Notes:

-* You cannot inject Markdown block elements like lists, code blocks, block quotes, etc: it won't be processed any more when the function
+* You cannot inject Markdown block elements like lists, code blocks, block quotes, etc: it won't be processed any more when the function is called.
-  is called.
 However, in-line mark-up (`**`, `_`, `~~` etc) **is** recognized and processed, and so is typographical sugar.
 * The function name must always be fully qualified; that means the function
   cannot live in either a class instance or an unnamed namespace.
-* The `ns` namespace is **always** provided as right argument to the function.
+* The `ns` namespace is **always** provided as right argument to the function, therefore the function must be either monadic or dyadic.

 You may specify something to the right as in this example: